 Hot smoking is done just like you would barbecue a brisket.
 Heat up your smoker once you have your sausage prepared and place in smoker.
 Use a mild wood and smoke at a low temperature.
 To eliminate any chance of food poisoning you need to bring the internal temperature to 160 F. However, you can take a middle ground.
 Smoke the sausage partially at a low temperature to add a smoky flavor and then remove it from the smoker before they start to shrink and dry.
 Then when you are ready to serve them, cook to 165 F.

 There are lots of varieties of sausage, including:

-Remember a couple of things.
-Many sausages are now available in an uncooked variety so you can take advantage of smoking them yourself.
-Don't try to smoke a smoked sausage unless you do it at a high temperature (225 degrees) and for a short period (1-2 hours).
+Remember a couple of things: many sausages are now available in an uncooked variety so you can take advantage of smoking them yourself.
+Don't try to smoke a smoked sausage unless you do it at a high temperature (225 F) and for a short period (1 to 2 hours).
 Do this to basically warm the sausage.
-If you are smoking uncooked sausage watch the internal temperature and make sure it gets to at least 160 degrees F.
+If you are smoking uncooked sausage watch the internal temperature and make sure it gets to at least 160 F.